Introduction

 this is where the Apache configuration files should point to.

-Open httpd-ssl.conf for editing.
-In the Server Certificate: section add the line:
+I opened Apache's httpd-ssl.conf for editing and in the Server Certificate section added the line:

 SSLCertificateFile "full-absolute-path-to-Certbot/live/fullchain.pem"

-Then comment out or delete the other directives in the section
+I then commented out or deleted the other directives in the section

 In the Server Private Key: section add the line: